getnikola/nikola/docs/manual.rst

 Categories
 ``````````

-The next unit for organizing your content are categories.
+The next unit for organizing your content is categories.
 A post can have only one category, specified with the ``category`` meta tag.
 They are displayed alongside tags.
 You can have categories and tags with the same name (categories’ RSS and HTML files are prefixed with ``cat_`` by default).

 Categories are handy to organize different parts of your blog, parts that are about different topics.
 Unlike tags, which you should have tens (hundreds?) of, the list of categories should be shorter.